Trindade7/ng-object-2-form/README.md

   addSupplier(supplier: FormGroup) {
     this.currentSupplier = this.genFormService.getFormData(supplier) as Supplier;

-    console.log('current supplier -->', this.currentSupplier);
   }

 }
 ```

-**#Functions:**
-**genFormFromClass(object)**: Takes an object and returns a FormGroup with controlers, formArrays and formGroups based o the object content.

-**getFormData(FormGroup)**: Takes a FormGroup and returns an object with the content (controlers, formArrays and formGroups) of the passed FormGroup.

 **OBS**: I plan on adding an object for validation control and maybe a template generator very soon.

-This is my first aangular/npm library so I'm sorry for any mistakes and I'll gladly accept constructive criticism.
+Als This is my first aangular/npm library so I'm sorry for any mistakes and I'll gladly accept constructive criticism.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.7.